Updated on February 9, 2021

 Please also be aware of several recommendations and warnings that relate to TGM-7 3D printing resin:

-Properties of final 3D printed and post-cured objects with this material can vary if exposed to extreme conditions such as high humidity, extremely dry air, high temperatures (>60C) for prolonged periods of time.
+- Properties of final 3D printed and post-cured objects with this material can vary if exposed to extreme conditions such as high humidity, extremely dry air, and high temperatures (>60C) for prolonged periods of time.

-Objects, 3D printed with TGM-7 material, should not be used for models and parts that will constantly be in contact with water, organic solvents etc.
+- Objects, 3D printed with TGM-7 material, should not be used for models and parts that will constantly be in contact with water, organic solvents, etc.

 That is all you need to know in order to start printing with TGM-7 material.
 If you have any questions, do not hesitate to drop us an email or contact us via Facebook.
 We will respond as soon as possible.